 Arizona (pop.
 7.3 million) | Tax rate: 16% excise tax on sales; 5.6% standard transaction privilege tax

 Arizona voters approved an initiative regulating marijuana for adults’ use on November 3, 2020.
-Sales have not begun yet.
+Sales from existing medical cannabis businesses began on January 21, 2021.
+We do not yet have revenue figures.

 Montana (pop.
 1.1 million) | Tax rate: 20% excise tax on sales

 Montana voters approved an initiative regulating marijuana for adults’ use on November 3, 2020.
-Sales have not begun yet.
+Sales can begin in January 2022.

 On November 3, 2020, more than two-thirds of New Jersey voters approved a constitutional amendment directing the legislature and the Cannabis Regulatory Commission to regulate cannabis for adults’ use.
-Sales have not begun as of this writing.
+Sales are expected to begin in early 2022.

 South Dakota (pop.
 884,000) | Tax rate: 15% excise tax on sales; 4.5% standard sales tax